P0108: Manifold Absolute Pressure/Barometric Pressure Circuit High Input – iCarsoft Official Store

 Symptom: Hesitation, surging, or lack of power during acceleration.

-Cause: ECM miscalculates air-fuel mixture based on incorrect MAP data.
+Cause: ECM miscalculates air-fuel mixture based on incorrect MAP data, affecting Toyota Corolla drivers.

 • Rough Idle